With BARBARA you can easily practice pieces that contain mixed meters, changing time signatures.

 The improved sequence would make the following sound when repeated.

 BARBARA can use 'bars' with numbers like 1/4, 1/8, and 1/16.
 These 'bars' have one as the upper numeral.
-They correspond to notes in music.
+They can correspond to notes in music.
 With these 'bars' it is possible to construct 'artificial' bars with any time signature.
 The 'bars' with grey background produce the tock sounds, and non-grey 'bars' make tick sounds.

-If you search YouTube with words like drumming exercises minutes, you will find videos which recommend doing a set of exercises so that each exercise lasts a certain number of minutes.
+For example, if you search YouTube with words like drumming exercises minutes, you will find videos which recommend doing a set of exercises so that each exercise lasts a certain number of minutes.

 If the Loop button is used when the above sequence is visible, the sequence would be repeated until the Stop button is pressed.